 SSDs are often packaged to fit drive bays intended for hard drives, but that's just for convenience when using standard interfaces initially intended for HDDs.
 Newer flash form factors can package the same, or more, capacity in much smaller units, so less space is needed to accommodate petabytes of storage in data center racks.

-Despite all the moving parts, hard drive technologies have continually improved over their nearly 70-year lifespan to achieve impressive levels of dependability and durability.
-Still, flash memory beats or exceeds HDD reliability and endurance and, with no moving parts to jar, flash is far more reliable for use in mobile devices.
+Despite all the moving parts, hard drive technologies have continually improved over their nearly 70-year life span to achieve impressive levels of dependability and durability.
+Still, flash memory beats or exceeds HDD reliability and endurance, and with no moving parts to jar, flash is far more reliable for use in mobile devices.

 Disadvantages of flash memory storage

 Earlier flash memory drives offered far less capacity than hard disks, so they were relegated to handling specific high-performance functions that didn't require a lot of capacity.
-But with flash technologies such as QLC and 3D NAND, where cells on NAND chips are stacked in tiers on top of each other, capacities for SSDs have risen steadily and are now competitive with HDDs.
+But, with flash technologies, such as QLC and 3D NAND, where cells on NAND chips are stacked in tiers on top of each other, capacities for SSDs have risen steadily and are now competitive with HDDs.